 Historically, the Church was first mentioned in 1242 and the name of perhaps the first Rector, Adam Hildebrand, is first recorded in 1309.
 The building is of blue lias stone with hamstone dressings and the earliest part of the church is believed to be the nave which is of 12th century origin.
 The 70 ft church tower was added at the west end in the 15th century but had originally been built above the north chapel.
 The pulpit dates from 1627 and the font bowl is of 12th century origin.

-- Sunday 16th December 6:00pm – Carol Service – Rev Alan Symonds
+- Sunday 3rd February 11:00am – Question & Answer Service – Rev Alan Symonds

-- Christmas Eve 9:30pm – Holy Communion – Rev Adrian Hopwood
+- Sunday 10th February 9:30am – Holy Communion – Rev Arian Hopwood

-- Sunday 30th December 10:00am – Holy Communion Benefice Together – Rev Alan Symonds
+- Sunday 24th Febuary 9:30am – Holy Communion – Rev Alan Symonds

 The Prayer Tree at All Saints Church Sometimes when life is difficult, and we don’t know what to do or where to turn, writing down our thoughts, hopes, fears, or simply the name of a loved one can be helpful.